 The group of powerful, full-scale representations of human figures will serve as a body of evidence to lay bare the issues that permeate American art and social culture.
 Each of the artists chosen uses the figure to usurp the painful history of bodies on display in American history.
 They assert their autonomy and subjectivity by presenting cultural critiques through lenses of their own choosing: race, gender, class, and anti-war ideas.
-Roberto Lugo, Kensuke Yamada, Kevin Snipes, Cristina Cordova, Tip Toland, and Jonathan Christensen Caballero, Roxanne Swentzell, are among the invited artists.
+Roberto Lugo, Kensuke Yamada, Kevin Snipes, Cristina Cordova, Chris Rodgers, Sergei Isupov, Christina West, Tip Toland, Jonathan Christensen Caballero, George Rodriguez, Roxanne Swentzell, and Kyungmin Park are among the invited artists.

 The human figure has often acted as a metaphor for power and a symbol of imperialism within art.
 For much of history, the human figure was the most exalted form of artistic masterpiece, representing myth, morals, and fame in cultures around the world.
 The representational human form, suffused with imperial power through the ages, and rejected by many artists during the 20th century as passé, has been reinvigorated by contemporary artists and infused with agency, potency and vision that reflects the race and gender-informed body politics of today.

 Figuring Space will reverse the paradigm of using representational human figures to depict historical perpetrators of imperialism and violence by fore-fronting artists from various backgrounds who create contemporary, representational work that fractures the myopic narrative of white male genius.
 The exhibition will present 12 human scale clay figures, each confronting the viewer one-to-one, and projecting the personal narratives of each artist in their own expression of identity and social justice.